Create a payment mandate

 If you need your user to change or update any mandate details in the future:

-2. Ask the user to authorise the new mandate.
+2. Have your user authorise the new mandate.